magnussolution/magnusbilling7/wiki/en/modules/callSummaryDayTrunk/callSummaryDayTrunk.rst

 .. _callSummaryDayTrunk-sumsessiontime:

-Min duration
+Duration
-""""""""""""
+""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _callSummaryDayTrunk-sumsessionbill:

-Sell
+Sell price
-""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _callSummaryDayTrunk-sumbuycost:

-Buy cost
+Buy price
-""""""""
+"""""""""

-We not write the description to this field.
+We did not write the description to this field.